Daniel Samek

-Daniel Samek (born 19 February 2004) is a Czech professional footballer who plays as a defender or midfielder for Artis Brno.
+Daniel Samek (born 19 February 2004) is a Czech professional footballer who plays as a defender or midfielder for Czech National Football League club Kladno on loan from Artis Brno.

 Club career

 Samek began his career at Hradec Králové, joining Slavia Prague's academy in 2018.
-On 3 March 2021, Samek made his debut for Slavia Prague, coming on as a 70th minute substitute in a 10–3 Czech Cup win against Slavia Karlovy Vary, becoming the youngest player in the club's history.
+On 3 March 2021, Samek made his debut for Slavia Prague, coming on as a 70th-minute substitute in a 10–3 Czech Cup win against Slavia Karlovy Vary, becoming the youngest player in the club's history.
 On 23 May 2021, Samek made his league debut for Slavia Prague, starting in a 1–1 draw against Jablonec.
 On 22 August 2021, Samek scored his first goal for Slavia, scoring the second goal in a 4–0 win against Baník Ostrava.
 Samek also assisted the opening goal for Stanislav Tecl during the tie.

 On 30 July 2022, Samek signed a five-year contract with Lecce in Italy.
 On 25 August 2024, Samek was loaned to Hradec Králové, with an option to buy.

 On 2 July 2025, Samek moved to Artis Brno on a three-season contract.

+On 8 September 2026, Samek joined Czech National Football League club Kladno on a loan deal.